pfichtner/freetz-bisect/README.md

 # freetz-bisect

 #### Hardware used (needed/recommended)
-- FTDI with support for 3.3V (LVTTL) to track the output of the Fritz!Box's serial console
+- FTDI with support for 3.3V (LVTTL) to track the output of the Fritz!Box's serial console (how to detect faulty/non faulty revisions?
+I could determine it loooking at the serial console output)
 - Some kind of switchable outlet (any way to power on/off the Fritz!Box, I used a WiFi switchable for simplicity)
 - Recommended but not needed: Separate Ethernet NIC, I used a cheap USB Ethernet NIC
 - Recommended but not needed: USB hub, this makes wiring easier